-So when Lia came along, I thought I had it sussed.
-It took a couple of days to establish feeding and I sat back and waited for the cluster feeding.
+- Accept that all babies are different.
+When my youngest came along, I thought I had it sussed.
+I had my ways of coping with cluster feeding sorted.
+It took a couple of days to establish feeding and then I sat back and waited for the cluster feeding.
 It didn’t come.
 And when she was a couple of months old, I was ready for her to start sleeping through the night.
 But she didn’t.

 Reflux and constipation are some of the most common baby feeding issues.
 Reflux in babies can be upsetting for parents because you can see that your baby is uncomfortable but it’s difficult to know what to do about it.